valeriosillari/zitronenstrasse/README.md

 - **NO JS message**: if browser has NO-JS set ...

+- **ERROR PAGE**: set logic for reset map (if you switch page via browser arrow 'before' and 'after')

+- **SWITCH PAGE VIA BROWSER**: logic for reset map works if you click our navi.
+But NOT via browser arrows

 #### NICE TO HAVE

 - **MAP COMPONENT**: set the JS code more modular, using methods